SVF-tools/SVF/README.md

 <br />

-#### We are looking for self-motivated PhD students and we welcome industry collaboration/sponsorship to improve SVF (Please contact yulei.sui@uts.edu.au if you are interested)
+#### We are looking for self-motivated PhD students and we welcome industry collaboration/sponsorship to improve SVF (Please contact y.sui@unsw.edu.au if you are interested)

 <br />
 <p>We release SVF source code in the hope of benefiting others.
 You are kindly asked to acknowledge usage of the tool by citing some of our publications listed http://svf-tools.github.io/SVF, especially the following two: </p>